Sharpiro/tiny-wine/readme.md

 # Tiny Wine

-A basic dynamic loader for Linux and Windows.
+A simple and educational dynamic loader for Windows that runs on Linux

 ## Limitations